Wichtiger Hinweis

 Lord Mayor Florian Janik: "Inclusion and participation are important guiding themes in our city - especially in sport.
 The fact that we will be hosting the Special Olympics State Games in 2025 is simply fantastic.
 We are highly motivated to be a good host and celebrate a new highlight in our sporting history."

 Erwin Horak, President of SOBY: "We are delighted to now start preparations for the 2025 State Games together with Erlangen.
 We were impressed by the concept with which Erlangen submitted its bid in 2022.
 Now it's time to bring this concept to life.
 Erlangen is a city of sport.
 The sports landscape here already thinks and acts inclusively in many areas.
 We now want to win over this network as quickly as possible for the planning and preparation of the national games.
-There is a lot of work ahead of us, but with the city of Erlangen we have a strong host at our side.
+We have a lot of work ahead of us, but with the city of Erlangen we have a strong host at our side.
 Our partner is just as committed as we are to sustainably strengthening genuine participation and freedom of choice for people with intellectual disabilities.
 We are looking forward to the games in Erlangen!"

 Together with representatives of the city administration, Mayor Jörg Volleth was a guest in Bad Tölz on January 26, 2023.
 There, Special Olympics Bayern e.
 V. (SOBY) - the sports organization for people with intellectual disabilities in Bavaria - officially presented the city of Erlangen with a flag for the Special Olympics 2025 as part of the Winter Games.